nesk/network.js/README.md

 The project is divided in two parts.
 One client and many servers (currently, there's only the PHP version).
 The goal is to provide a few servers for various platforms (PHP, Node, .Net, Python, etc...).

-The server part as only one job: respond to the client.
+The server part has only one job: respond to the client.
 It has to provide correct headers for the latency tests (check the code), configure the platform to allow large uploads and return large chunks of data for the download tests.

 The client part is divided into many files that are compiled with [RequireJS](http://requirejs.org/).
 It is composed of one main class (`SpeedTest`) which is divided into modules: _latency_ (`LatencyModule`), _upload_ (`BandwidthModule`), _download_ (`BandwidthModule`).
 Each of them inherits from the _http_ module (`HttpModule`) which inherits from the _event dispatcher_ (`EventDispatcher`).